dotnet/docs/docs/csharp/linq/how-to-build-dynamic-queries.md

 Every time you run the preceding code, the same exact query is executed.
 Let's learn how to modify the query extend it or modify it.
 Fundamentally, an <xref:System.Linq.IQueryable> has two components:

-- <xref:System.Linq.IQueryable.Expression>&mdash;a language- and datasource-agnostic representation of the current query's components, in the form of an expression tree.
+- <xref:System.Linq.IQueryable.Expression>&mdash;a language-agnostic and datasource-agnostic representation of the current query's components, in the form of an expression tree.
 - <xref:System.Linq.IQueryable.Provider>&mdash;an instance of a LINQ provider, which knows how to materialize the current query into a value or set of values.

 In the context of dynamic querying, the provider usually remains the same; the expression tree of the query differs from query to query.

 Expression trees are immutable; if you want a different expression tree&mdash;and thus a different query&mdash;you need to translate the existing expression tree to a new one.
-The following sections describe specific techniques for querying differently in response to runtime state:
+The following sections describe specific techniques for querying differently in response to run-time state:

-- Use runtime state from within the expression tree
+- Use run-time state from within the expression tree
 - Call more LINQ methods
 - Vary the expression tree passed into the LINQ methods
 - Construct an <xref:System.Linq.Expressions.Expression%601> expression tree using the factory methods at <xref:System.Linq.Expressions.Expression>